MauricioVazquezM/FDD_ETL_PROJECT/README.md

 ## Objective

-That the students show the understanding and the ability to manage the different databases that we saw in the semester, as well as the concepts related to API's, ETL's, etc.
+Show the understanding and the ability to manage the different databases that we saw in the semester, as well as the concepts related to API's, ETL's, etc.

 ## Approach